-The number of gang-related incidents in St. Mary's County is increasing and is having a residual impact on the school environment.
+The number of gang-related incidents in St. Mary's County continues to increase.
+Gang activity is having a residual impact on the school environment.
 We continue to work with local and state law enforcement agencies to investigate reported gang activity.
 The number of students involved is isolated to a very small percentage of the total number of students.
 Disruptions in the school environment have occurred ranging from physical attack on students and staff as well as other illegal activity to include vandalism, drug possession, and weapons on campus.
-There has been an increase in the number of student-involved gun related crimes occurring in the community during the past year.
+There has been an increase in the number of student-involved in gun related crimes occurring in the community.
 This has resulted in outreach to law enforcement partners to investigate and potentially validate suspected gang activity and further coordination with the St. Mary's County State's Attorney's Office.
 Meetings are held on a weekly basis with law enforcement and school administrators to address any gang related concerns.
-The Department of Student Services is proactively engaged in intervention strategies and to assist students who have been determined to be a significant risk to the school environment due to their declared gang affiliation and participation in crimes both on and off the school campus.
+The Department of Student Services is proactively engaged in intervention strategies to assist students who have been determined to be a significant risk to the school environment due to their declared gang affiliation and participation in crimes both on and off the school campus.

-9. Optional: Please share any other thoughts, questions, or comments regarding gang activity, regulation, policies, or awareness programs in your local school system.
+9. Optional: Please share any other thoughts, questions, or comments regarding gang activity, regulation, policies, or awareness programs in your Local education agency.